Chris Jericho

 Titles Won:

-During the 1990s, Jericho performed for the American organizations Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW), as well as for international promotions in countries such as Canada, Japan, and Mexico.
+During the 1990s, Jericho performed for American organizations Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW), as well as for promotions in countries such as Canada, Japan, and Mexico.
+At the end of 1999, he made his debut in the World Wrestling Federation (WWF).
 In 2001, he became the first Undisputed WWF Champion, and thus the final holder of the WCW World Heavyweight Championship (then referred to as the World Championship), having won and unified the WWF and World titles by defeating Stone Cold Steve Austin and The Rock on the same night.
-Jericho has headlined multiple pay-per-view (PPV) events during his time with the WWF/WWE, including WrestleMania X8 and the inaugural TLC and Elimination Chamber shows: he is one of the ten most prolific PPV performers in company history.
-Hailed as one of the industry’s best talkers, Jericho was voted by Wrestling Observer Newsletter (WON) readers as “Best on Interviews” for the 2000s decade, and was inducted into the WON Hall of Fame in 2010.
+Jericho headlined multiple pay-per-view (PPV) events during his time with the WWF/WWE, including WrestleMania X8 and the inaugural TLC and the Elimination Chamber matches and the shows itself.
+He was inducted into the Wrestling Observer Newsletter Hall of Fame in 2010.

-Among other accolades within the WWF/WWE, Jericho has won the Undisputed WWF Championship once, the WCW/World Championship twice, and the World Heavyweight Championship three times.
-He is also a record nine-time Intercontinental Champion, beating out four other contenders in a 2013 WWE fan poll to determine the greatest champion in history, with a landslide 63% of the vote.
-Jericho is the ninth Triple Crown Champion, as well as the fourth Grand Slam Champion in history.
+Jericho is an eight-time world champion, having won the Undisputed WWF Championship once, the WCW/World Championship twice, the World Heavyweight Championship three times, the AEW World Championship once, and the ROH World Championship once.
+He has also held the WWE Intercontinental Championship a record nine times and was the ninth Triple Crown Champion, as well as the fourth Grand Slam Champion in history.
 In addition, he was the 2008 Superstar of the Year Slammy Award winner and (along with Big Show as Jeri-Show) won the 2009 Tag Team of the Year Slammy Award—making him the only winner of both Superstar and Tag Team of the Year.

 Notable Matches